Driver Reifen und KFZ-Technik

 Driver Reifen und KFZ-Technik is a German company providing tire and car services.
 Since 1994, the company has been part of the Italian tire manufacturer Pirelli and is a 100% subsidiary of Deutsche Pirelli Reifen Holding GmbH.
 The company has more than 80 stores in Germany operating under several brand names including Pneumobil, Driver, and Reifen-Wagner.
 It employs approximately 500 people and had revenues of approx. €100 million in 2016.
-The company's service offering includes tires, rims, high-quality car services and car accessories for almost all types of vehicles.
+The company offers services relating to tires, rims, car accessories, and other car services.
 The company is headquartered in Breuberg in the Odenwald region, on the factory premises of Pirelli Deutschland GmbH.

 History

 The company was established in 1979 and acquired by the Pirelli Group in 1994.
 After taking over, among others, the branches of Reifen Laupichler in the metropolitan area of Hamburg and Hanover the company, then named Pneumobil GmbH, acquired the tire retailers Junginger of Metzingen and Reifen Herl of Nürtingen with a total of 15 stores on 1 November 2003.

 Effective 1 January 2012, Christian F. Mühlhäuser took the helm of Pneumobil succeeding Hans-Ulrich Röske who had gone into early retirement after working more than 40 years for Pirelli Deutschland.
 Mühlhäuser joined Pirelli as a working student in 1993.
 Later, after studying engineering and obtaining an MBA degree at US universities, he assumed management functions in the areas of logistics and planning, quality and technology, and in Pirelli's headquarters in Milan.
 In 2009, he took the helm of the Pirelli motorcycle tire factory in Breuberg.

 Pneumobil went on to acquire more companies such as Reifen Blank of Düren on 1 August 2013 and PneuCenter RRT GmbH of Sindelfingen on 1 September 2013.
 At the same time, Pneumobil obtained possession of Reifen-Wagner R.W.
 Auto-Technik, a Landshut-based company offering specialized tire retail and car services.
 The 100 employees of Reifen-Wagner were kept on the payroll and the service network with a total of ten workshops exclusively based in the state of Bavaria was also taken over.

-On 13 September 2013, Pneumobil opened its first Driver Center in Frankfurt.
-A combination of show room, design lounge, consultation room, sales and service area, these flagship stores are designed to turn “purchasing tires and car services into an experience.”
+On 13 September 2013, Pneumobil opened its first Driver Center in Frankfurt. a building designed to turn “purchasing tires and car services into an experience.”
 The layout of the store's workshop area is inspired by the pit lanes in motor sports.
 Effective 1 October 2013, Pneumobil acquired Reifen-Wagner I.S.
 Auto-Service GmbH & Co.
 KG, also based in Landshut, with its 15 stores and 140 employees.
 September 2014 saw the opening of more Driver Centers in Bonn, Aachen, and Trier.